jcs090218/jcs-profile/content/en/projects.md

 - [shader-language-server][] (Summur 2023 – Fall 2023):
 Language server implementation for [ShaderLab][].
 It also provides support for various CG programming languages such as [HLSL][], [GLSL][], [Cg][], and more.
+- [grammarly-language-server][] (Summur 2022 ✨🧑‍🔧):
+[Grammarly][] for [VS Code][VSCode].
+- [unofficial-grammarly-language-server][] (Spring 2021 ✨🧑‍🔧):
+Unofficial [Grammarly][] extension.
+Forked from the original repository and maintained a version to ensure compatibility with various editors.
+This language server is now deprecated as the upstream has transitioned to the official API in 2022.
+Users are encouraged to use the newer [grammarly-language-server][] instead.

 ## Emacs stuff